 In this guide we’ll be discussing vintage clothes with a focus on suits for men including:

-- what they are,
+- What they are

-- how to wear them,
+- How to wear them

-- and where to buy them.
+- Where to buy them

 Vintage clothing has had a cult following for many years, but that cult following started going mainstream some time in the early 2000’s.
 To be clear, we’re not talking about your Urban Outfitters, “made to look vintage but actually brand new and really expensive” vintage.

-We’re talking about true vintage items.
+We’re talking about what is often referred to as true vintage items.